odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

       :align: center
       :alt: Default filters and domains

-Last but not least there are some tweaks we would like to apply when searching.
+Last but not least, there are some tweaks we would like to apply when searching.
 First of all, we want to have our 'Available' filter used by default when we access the properties.
 To do so, we need to use the ``search_default_{$name}`` action context, where ``{$name}`` is the filter name.
 It means that we can define which filter must be activated by default at the action level.